crypto-stake-predictor/crypto-stake-predictor/README.md

 It’s difficult for one player to stay up to date with all the bonuses at their favorite game clubs.
 That is why the team of Crypto Stake does it for them.
 We monitor the appearance of new offers and the change in the old ones, and then we alter our lists with recommendations accordingly.

-Apart from sharing basic facts, we also explain how to claim and use these offers.
+Apart from sharing basic facts, we also explain how to claim and use these offers, as well as how to make the most of tools such as **[Dragon Tower Predictor](https://crypto-stake.org/dragon-tower-predictor)**.
 So, if you find the policies of some gaming clubs too confusing, you can see our explanations and guidelines.
 With us, you will always know what bonuses you’re eligible for at the moment.

 ## Analytical Tools for Better Gaming Results

 Have you ever used analytical tools to increase the number of your online victories?
-If you haven’t, now might be a good time to start.
-We offer the free use of predictors, unique statistical software that was trained by AI on the example of specific games from Stake.
+If you haven’t, now might be a good time to start.We offer the free use of predictors, unique statistical software that was trained by AI on the example of specific games from Stake, such as the **[Stake Limbo Predictor](https://crypto-stake.org/stake-limbo-predictor)**.
 Once you choose a game, you can download the predictor for it and check what it says about your chances and approaches.

 Some players don’t notice the difference, but many others report that their gameplay has improved by an impressive margin after they started using Stake predictors.
 Our platform offers these tools completely free of charge; download them and test them, then come back with a review detailing your thoughts and experiences.